Clat Exam Paper with Ans Keys: Section IV-LEGAL APTITUDE

 Which of the following derivations is correct?

-(a) is liable for nuisance.
+(a) A is liable for nuisance.

-(b) is liable for nuisance.
+(b) B is liable for nuisance.

-(c) and both are liable for nuisance.
+(c) A and B both are liable for nuisance.

-(d) Both and are not liable.
+(d) Both A and B are not liable.

 148. Principle: When plaintiff on his own want of care contributes to damage caused by the negligence of the defendant, he is considered guilty of contributory negligence.
 The plaintiff should take reasonable steps for his safety.